 You have prepared an engaging PowerPoint presentation.
 How do you deliver the created presentation to your clients?

-Instead of uploading the source PowerPoint file to your Web site and asking clients to download, save and then open the presentation, how about making it ready for viewing straight away?
+Instead of uploading the source PowerPoint file (PPT or PPTX) to your Web site and asking clients to download, save and then open the presentation, how about making it ready for viewing straight away?

-Just convert your PowerPoint presentation to a Web-ready format to ensure easy and secure playback.
+Just convert your PowerPoint presentation (PPT or PPTX) to a Web-ready format to ensure easy and secure playback.
 In this article you will learn:

 - When to choose Flash, HTML5 or combined format for publishing